unionai/unionai-docs/source/core-concepts/launch-plans/index.md

 Additional launch plans, other than the default one, can be defined for any workflow.
 In general, a given workflow can be associated with multiple launch plans, but a given launch plan is always associated with exactly one workflow.

-## Viewing launch plans in the web console
+## Viewing launch plans for a workflow

 To view the launch plans for a given workflow, in the Union console, navigate to the workflow's page and click **Launch Workflow**.
 You can choose which launch plan to use to launch the workflow from the **Launch Plan** dropdown menu.